Author: Jessie Holmes

 “The lingering effects will continue for several years.”

 It’s why Vodicka calls grant money from the American Rescue Plan Act a “godsend.”
 President Joe Biden signed ARPA into law in March 2021 to mitigate the public health and economic impacts of the pandemic.
-North Carolina YMCAs collectively received $11.4 million from the state’s portion of ARPA.
+North Carolina YMCAs collectively received $11.4 million from the state’s allocation of ARPA.
 That’s about $100,000 per branch.

-Renovated Early Learning Center Opens in Conover
+Renovated Early Learning Center Reopens in Conover

 You can see the impact of that investment, and the children who benefit, at the new O. Leonard Moretz Foundation Early Learning Center in Conover.
-Nat Auten, the President and CEO of the YMCA of Catawba Valley, says they were able to realize this long-planned project without making compromises thanks to community donors and the promise of ARPA funds.
+Nat Auten, the President and CEO of the YMCA of Catawba Valley, says they were able to realize this long-planned project thanks to community donors and the promise of ARPA funds.
 The completely renovated building opened in Fall 2021, followed recently by the completion of a larger playground.

 “What these funds mean to us is potential,” says Auten.
 “The kid who was ready to start school.
 The kid who grew up to become the next CEO of the YMCA.
 I mean that’s my story.
 I started with the YMCA program.”

-“We were able to better serve them by creating a lot of intentionality in the design of our early learning center,” says Auten.
+“We're able to better serve them by creating a lot of intentionality in the design of our early learning center,” says Auten.

 Supporting the Aquatics Program in Rocky Mount